December 18, 2014 at 5:03 PM

 Now don’t be fooled into thinking that an all-wheel drive vehicle is invincible in the snow, because it isn’t.
 Yes, you will have much better traction.
 Yes, it is much harder to lose control.
 No, hill climbs and descents will not be a problem.
 BUT, if you do push the vehicle too hard and it loses grip then there will be very little chance of regaining control before it comes to a complete stop.
 That said, if you live in a place that is particularly rural and many of the roads you use aren’t gritted then a 4x4 may be your best bet.
 Here’s why they handle the snow so well

 Even though the Ministry of Transport never properly prepares for snow doesn’t mean you shouldn’t!
-Investing in winter tyres can have a huge impact, as Auto Express found out in this video:
+Investing in winter tyres can have a huge impact.

 No car is completely safe from the snow, so make sure that your car is fully equipped with everything you need to get through a snowstorm, including a shovel and traction pads to help give your tyres extra grip and prevent becoming stranded in the snow.